leonardogagliano/Mouse-Automation/README.md

 <h2>Files</h2>
 <ul>
-	<li>'record.exe' : Gets and records the cursor positions using the 'fstream' and 'windows.h' libs.</li>
+	<li>'record.exe' : Gets and records the cursor positions using the 'fstream' and 'windows.h'.</li>
 	<li>'positions.txt' : A .txt file used to register the cursor positions.
 	<li>'read.exe' : Reads the saved positions in 'positions.txt' and apply they to the cursor.
 </ul>